henry-rundkvist/lab/AI_TABLE_GUIDE.md

 - Human part in ALL CAPS — easy to scan
 - ` | AI instructions: ` as separator — normal text, clear boundary
-- AI part fully lowercase, always points to the specific rules table for this data table
+- AI part always points to the specific rules table for this data table
 - No line breaks
 - AI instruction is always identical in structure — only the rules table name changes per table